RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 and decode the context to a JSON value, since it won't necessarily be limited to the types that ports can handle without help.

-At least, it seems awkward by comparison to how tasks work in Elm.
+It definitely seems awkward by comparison to how tasks work in Elm.
 With tasks, you can keep a bunch of state **implicitly**, without having to explicitly supply the context to the task, and have the task supply the context back.
 If checking suggestions were a task, you could do something like this: